shyamvyas890/ASMREncyclopedia/README.md

 - **Playlists Feature:** Create and curate [playlists](#upcoming-features) for a personalized viewing experience.
 - **Profile Page:** Explore [user profiles](#upcoming-features) with post and comment history.
 - **About Us Page:** Learn more about the platform and its creators in the [About Us](#upcoming-features) page.
-- **Styling Enhancement:** Implementing heavy styling to elevate the visual appeal of ASMR Encyclopedia.
+- **Styling Enhancement:** Implementing heavy styling to enhance the visual appeal of ASMR Encyclopedia.

 Please note that these upcoming features are not an exhaustive list; we will continuously add more enhancements to create an even more immersive ASMR experience.